Your Periop Leadership Community

 Are you ready to compete for prizes and glory in Periop Leader Week’s game show for ASC leaders?
 Prepare to test your acumen in legal, regulatory and compliance issues during this interactive event.

 Your host will ask a series of multiple-choice questions on these topics that you’ll anonymously answer right on your phone.
 We’ll not only keep score to award prizes, but you also might learn a thing or two about avoiding some critical administrative errors and blind spots that could make or break your ASC.
-After each question, there will be a brief discussion about the correct answer, making this competition a great learning experience as well.
+After each question, there will be a brief discussion led by ASC experts Beverly Kirchner and Nyleen Flores about the correct answer, and audience members will have the opportunity to ask questions about each answer, making this competition a great learning experience as well.

 Don’t miss this hour of fun, education, connection and (as we wish for every player in this competition) winning!